theodo/RisXSS/readme.md

 # 🛡RisXSS

-Eradicate all XSS flaws of your React application using a single ESLint rule.
+Eradicate all XSS flaws of your React or Vue application using a single ESLint rule.

 ![Example](https://media.giphy.com/media/kyF8BJQIlATkUNMpdk/giphy.gif)

-## Install
+## How to install RisXSS ?

+- First, use your favorite package manager to add eslint-plugin-risxss in your devDependencies, for example with yarn :

 ```
 $ yarn add eslint-plugin-risxss --dev
 ```

-# Configuration

-Configure it in `.eslintrc.js`.
+- Then, you just have to add the tailored rule for your projet (React or Vue) :
+	- risxss/catch-potential-xss-react for React project
+	- risxss/catch-potential-xss-vue for Vue project

+To do so, add these lines in your eslint config, for instance if you use `.eslintrc.js` config file :

 If your project only uses React/Javascript :